fmu-zwiers-ecuador/BEAMNode_Prototype2/scripts/node/tsl2591/docs/log_lux_data.md

 **Sensor Description**

 The TSL2591 is a very high sensitivity light-to-digital converter that transforms light intensity into a digital signal output capable of direct I2C interface.
 The purpose of this sensor is to measure and detect lux values at a wide range.
-This sensor connects to four pins: 3V3(Pin 1 or 17/Power), SDA I2C(Pin 3/GPIO2), SCL I2C(Pin 5/GPIO3), and Ground(Pin 6 or 9).
+This sensor connects to four pins:
+* 3V3(Pin 1 or 17/Power)
+* SDA I2C(Pin 3/GPIO2)
+* SCL I2C(Pin 5/GPIO3)
+* Ground(Pin 6 or 9)
 ![GPIO Pin Diagram](../images/Raspberry_pi_pin_description.png)

 **Detection Script Integration**